maxime-sourdin/my-website/content/blog/hackintosh-vostro-7590.md

 - <a href="https://github.com/AppleIntelWifi/adapter">AppleIntelWifi</a>

-Level <a href="https://browser.geekbench.com/v5/cpu/1919290" >benchmarks </a>, it's not bad, it's approaching a MacBookPro 16P from 2019, with the same processor, sold for 2700 euros (but not limited by the integrated GPU and which obviously does not have the hackintosh malfunctions).
+I made <a href="https://browser.geekbench.com/v5/cpu/1919290" >benchmarks </a>, it's not bad, it's approaching a MacBookPro 16P from 2019, with the same processor, sold for 2700 euros (but not limited by the integrated GPU and which obviously does not have the hackintosh malfunctions).

 At the stability level, I had some small problems, but it seems inherent to Catalina.
-The boot, meanwhile, is faster than on a real Mac, and the ventilation is better managed.
+The boot, meanwhile, is faster than on a real Mac.